Instant New York Times Bestseller

 Apart from my book tour, I have speaking engagements and book signings coming up across the country at colleges, city forums, corporate meetings and more.
 Please stop by my "Speaking Engagements" page to learn more about my schedule and find out about how to book me for your own event.

 I hope so, but I honestly do not know.
 My book tour is set up by my publisher.
-If you would like for me to come, please let your local bookstore know and they can contact Jessica Roth at Touchstone/Simon & Schuster.
+If you would like for me to come to your town, please let your local bookstore know and they can contact Gold Leaf Literary.

 There are a couple of options.
 The bookstores listed above are now taking preorders for signed first editions.
 My local bookstore, Malaprop's, is offering the same.
 (You can learn more here.)
 You may also ring Malaprop's at 1-800-441-9829 or 828-254-6734 and request a personalized copy.
 You can give them your name, to whom you want the book inscribed, and they will even gift wrap it for a special occasion.
 It will ship out to you upon publication, ready to go.